oliviaxyl/Bank-Term-Deposit-Subscription-/README.md

 ### Data Source

 The dataset was obtained from the University of California’s Machine Learning Repository.
-The particular dataset we chose contained data related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The particular dataset for this project is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The dataset is relevant with 17 campaigns from May 2008 to November 2010 and it demonstrates the details of each contract the bank offered to the clients.

+41,188 customer records with 20 variables

 ###